reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 ## Updating class components

 #### If you're an application developer, **you don't have to do anything about the deprecated methods yet**.
-The primary purpose of this release is to enable OSS maintainers to update their libraries in advance of any deprecation warnings.
-(Those warnings will be enabled with the next minor release, version 16.4.)
+The primary purpose of this update (v16.3) is to enable OSS maintainers to update their libraries in advance of any deprecation warnings.
+Those warnings will be enabled with the next minor release, v16.4.

 However, if you'd like to start using the new component API (or if you're a maintainer looking to update your library in advance) here are a few examples that we hope will help you to start thinking about components a bit differently.
 Over time, we plan to add additional “recipes” to our documentation that show how to perform common tasks in a way that's async-safe.